 CVS Specialists will report any action taken on human trafficking weekly.
 The project coordinator will include the information in each quarterly report.
 Goal - Action taken on 100% of all human trafficking contacts.

 6. Crash Data

-CVS Professional Staff will contact and work with the Idaho Office of Highway Safety to determine what, if any, options are available to improve the data reporting and gueries in
+CVS Professional Staff will contact and work with the Idaho Office of Highway Safety to determine what, if any, improvements or training we can obtain with the new crash tools that have been provided.